 “It’s a congested city,” Duhaga adds, “[and Ebola] is a deadline virus that spreads by contact.
 The potential for it to blow up was very high.”

-“What if people started to travel to Kampala instead of staying at their local emergency management center?,” Duhaga asked.
+The idea to use the ECHO Model came up after Duhaga and her team visited one of the emergency centers at the beginning of the outbreak, where they saw how chaotic things could get.
+“What if people started to travel to Kampala instead of staying at their local emergency management center?,” says Duhaga.
 “What if health workers were spreading the virus because they weren’t protected?
 This was our solution that could target all health workers across the country.”

 Fortunately, resources were already in place to train health workers to stop the disease.

-“We already had the ECHO network from working with HIV ECHO Programs and Emergency Medicine ECHO Programs,” explains Isaak Mukama, technology coordinator for Jhpiego.
+“We already had the ECHO network from working with HIV ECHO Programs and Emergency Medicine ECHO Programs,” says Isaak Mukama, technology coordinator for Jhpiego.
 “For Ebola, we were able to work with the CDC to get ready for an emergency response ECHO.”

 This combination of local partnerships and a trained understanding of the ECHO Model made a world of difference.
 An Ebola emergency response ECHO program was established within days.